StoicPerlman/rak3s/README.md

 If your SSH user on the Raspberry Pis is not the Raspbian default (pi) modify remote_user in the ansible.cfg.

 In group_vars/all.yaml you can specify the k3s version and [extra args](https://rancher.com/docs/k3s/latest/en/installation/install-options/#registration-options-for-the-k3s-server) for the server install script.
+Check out the commented out examples of the extra args I use.

 ### DNS